cassiorsfreitas/blog/_posts/blog-nextjs-spotify-sounds-good.md

 ![Blog (NextJS) + Spotify: sounds good! -fullwidth](images/post8/cover.png)

-A few months ago I found a really cool feature while exploring Lee Robinson's blog, VP of Developer Experience at Vercel.
-He connected the NextJS blog with his Spotify account and I was very curious about this integration.
-Fortunately, like this blog, all the code was open on Github.
-Well, you can freely explore the repository (and I recommend it) or for now follow this article and understand how it works.
+Some time ago, I stumbled upon a fascinating feature on Lee Robinson's blog, where he, as Vercel's VP of Developer Experience, integrated the Next.js blog with his Spotify account.
+This integration intrigued me, and luckily, much like this blog, all the code was openly available on Github.
+You're welcome to explore the repository (which I highly recommend) or follow along with this article to understand how it operates.

 ![Unit testing example -fullwidth](images/post8/example1.png)

-First of all, based on simple REST principles, the Spotify Web API endpoints return JSON metadata about music artists, albums, and tracks, directly from the Spotify Data Catalogue.
-Using NextJS we can create a simple server-side application that accesses user related data through the Spotify Web API.
+Primarily rooted in simple REST principles, the Spotify Web API endpoints furnish JSON metadata about music artists, albums, and tracks, directly sourced from the Spotify Data Catalogue.
+Leveraging Next.js, we can fashion a straightforward server-side application that taps into user-related data through the Spotify Web API.

-I don't want to talk about CSS or any other styling.
-The purpose of this article is to quickly teach you how to make this connection and get to this point:
+Let's skip discussions about CSS or styling for now.
+The focal point of this article is to swiftly guide you through establishing this connection and reaching this stage:

 ![Unit testing example -fullwidth](images/post8/example2.png)